ecstatic-nobel/ansible-N-vagrant/README.md

 # [ansible-N-vagrant]
 ##### Quickly stand up a small Ansible development environment using Vagrant.

-### "Containers are not VMs!!!"
-Yeah, yeah, yeah.
-We all know that by now.
-So this project is for the "by the
-book" techies who refuse to SSH into a container.

 #### Description
 This environment is equipped with 2-3 virtual machines built with Vagrant
 'bento' boxes.